 Step 5: Smooth on a Thick Layer of Frosting

-Add a thick layer of chocolate buttercream around the cake and smooth it using a bench scraper.
+Add a thick layer of chocolate buttercream around the cake and smooth it using a large offset spatula.
 This is a very forgiving cake design, so don’t worry if the frosting isn’t perfectly smooth!

 We’re going to cover it completely with mini chocolate chips, so no one will know what it looked like before.